 10. Say thanks

 Finally, take the time to express your gratitude to a patient.
-Acknowledge what you get out of the experience, not the least the opportunity to practice your passion—the art of healing.
+Acknowledge what you get out of the experience, which includes the opportunity to practice your passion: the art of healing.